Irish silver commemorative hallmarks

-The final special mark was used in the year 2000 to celebrate the Millennium.
+The next special mark was used in the year 2000 to celebrate the Millennium.
 It is seen on the far right of the marks in the photo below.

-A collection of all five hallmarks is a wonderful thing to have!!!
+A collection of all six hallmarks is a wonderful thing to have!!!